 I love baking with buttermilk, it gives a great flavor and leaves everything so tender and moist.
 Muffins are always a hit here, and my freezer was actually empty of them, so I decided to do a chocolate chip muffin using buttermilk.

 I really like the idea of using half all-purpose flour and half whole wheat flour in baked goods.
 You get benefits from the whole wheat, but you don’t change the taste or texture of what you are making.

 These buttermilk chocolate chip muffins might become the staple muffin in our freezer.
 They came together in less than 10 minutes, baked for 15, and then we were eating them.
 You can freeze muffins in a freezer safe bag for quick and easy weekday breakfasts, or treats in a school lunch.

 - 1/2 cup granulated sugar

 - 1 cup low fat buttermilk

 - 1/4 cup vanilla yogurt

-- 3 Tbls canola oil
+- 3 Tablespoons canola oil (or avocado oil or melted butter)

 - 1 whole large egg

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- 1 cup all-purpose flour
+- 2 cups all-purpose flour

-- 2 tsp baking powder
+- 2 teaspoons baking powder

-- 1 tsp baking soda
+- 1 teaspoon baking soda

 - 1/2 teaspoon salt

-- 1½ cups semi-sweet chocolate chips
+- 1 1/2 cups semi-sweet chocolate chips, divided

 - In a bowl whisk together sugar, buttermilk, yogurt, oil, egg, and vanilla.